seantrim/exact-thermochem-solution/README.md

 ## Background

 This repository contains files and data supporting the article "Manufacturing an exact solution for 2D thermochemical mantle convection models" by S.J.
 Trim, S.L.
 Butler, S.S.C.
 McAdam, and R.J.
 Spiteri.
+Computer algebra scripts for the exact solution are provided in SageMath and Maple.
+Symbolic computation of the internal heating rate is performed using Maple, which has been translated into Fortran.
+The Fortran routines can be used to calculate quantities from the exact solution both independently and within an existing convection code.

 ## Variable Definitions
 * $t$ = time